 Chinese dishes

-We saw sweet and sour pork, BBQ pork (asado), Chao fan fried rice, and many other Chinese dishes in different restaurants.
-However, since it’s not the native food in Japan, they were quite pricey, and we can have them whenever we go back to our country.
+Sweet and sour pork, BBQ pork (asado), Chao fan fried rice, and many other Chinese dishes in different restaurants you are familiar with are all here in Yokohama.
+However, since it’s not the native food in Japan, they are quite pricey, and we can have them whenever we go back to our country.

 Japan Chinatown Food Buffet

 Moving our heads from left to right and back to the left again, we saw many buffet restaurants offering many Chinese dishes.
-From dim sums to siopaos to Peking duck, they all have it all!
-They all look so delicious and we wanted to try them, however, we found that the price for children is too pricey.
+From dim sums to siopaos to Peking duck, they have it all!
+Everything look so delicious and we wanted to try them, however, we found that the price for children is too pricey, so we backed off. :))

 But if you are craving Chinese food, you should try one of them out.
 I bet you’ll have a good time.
 They usually let you enjoy food for good 2 hours, just make sure to ask the server first if there is a time limit so you know what to expect.